- The Fiscal

-Federal spending for veterans has increased sharply in the past two decades, as scores of veterans returned home from extended wars in Iraq and Afghanistan, many with significant needs resulting from their service.
-In 2021, spending for programs that support veterans totaled $234 billion, or about 3 percent of all federal spending; such spending is primarily geared towards income security and healthcare programs.
-In addition, lawmakers recently enacted a law, the PACT Act, to enhance health and disability benefits for veterans exposed to toxic substances during active duty, which will boost spending significantly.
+Federal spending for veterans has increased sharply in the past two decades as scores of veterans returned home from extended wars in Iraq and Afghanistan, many with significant needs resulting from their service.
+In 2022, spending for programs that support veterans totaled $272 billion, or about 4 percent of all federal spending.
+In addition, lawmakers enacted the PACT Act in August 2022 to enhance health and disability benefits for veterans exposed to toxic substances during active duty, which will boost spending significantly.

 Ensuring that our veterans receive the benefits they have earned and deserve is a critical national priority.
 To shed light on this important topic, this piece examines spending on veterans within the budget and outlines the factors that have pushed it higher in recent years.

 The Department of Veterans Affairs (VA) is the primary steward of federal support for veterans.
 In general, a veteran is a person who served in the military and who was discharged (retired) in conditions other than dishonorable.
 The vast majority of VA programs provide income security and healthcare to eligible veterans and their families.

 Spending for income security programs for veterans and their survivors totaled $140 billion in 2022.
 The majority of such spending, about $136 billion, was for compensation for service-connected disabilities.

 Veterans Disability Compensation: Veterans with a service-connected (a physical or mental injury or condition that was “incurred or aggravated” in the line of military duty) are eligible for monthly support.
 Payments grow in step with disability ratings, and benefits are adjusted for the number of dependents if a veteran has a 30 percent or higher disability rating.
 According to the Veteran Benefits Administration’s Annual Benefits Report, 5.4 million veterans received an average of $20,686 in disability compensation in 2022.